“Why is project management important?”

 placed on delivery compromises the necessary steps, and ultimately, the quality of the

-• We all know that most tasks will take longer than initially anticipated.
+project’s outcome. - We all know that most tasks will take longer than initially anticipated.
 A good project

 manager is able to analyze and balance the available resources with the required timeline,

-• Project managers provide a crucial objective perspective.
+and develop a realistic schedule. - Project managers provide a crucial objective perspective.
 Project management really

 matters when scheduling because it brings objectivity to the planning.